p-ranav/strcpp.old/README.md

 }
 ```

-## Repeat input string some number of times and optionally with a connector string
+## Repeat input string for some number of times, optionally with a connector string

 ```cpp
 #include <strcpp.h>